 Jerk chicken awaits you at JB's Soul Food near the library.
 We recommend the large jerk chicken meal with rice and peas, slicked with their sweet n spicy sauce.
 Just follow the fragrant smoke coming from the grill.

 Head up Rye Lane to the no-nonsense Asian Takeaway (yes, it really is called that).
 This small hatch contains a tandoor where they cook fresh naan and kebabs, plus there's a range of curries available, typically with mutton, spinach and lentils.
 There's no seating (other than a couple of chairs outside) and it's best to hang around while they prep your order to ensure speedy service.

-If it’s a burger you’re after then a branch of Honest Burgers is open near the station (their American-style Tribute burger is fantastic).
+If it's a burger you’re after then a branch of Honest Burgers is open on Blenheim Grove (their American-style Tribute burger is fantastic).

 Finally, don't forget there's a branch of Manze's, for all your traditional pie, mash and liquor needs.

 To be honest, you could eat anytime at Peckham Levels — a hip food court (and much more) located in the same car park as famous campari haunt, Frank's.
 A cocktail bar, wine bar and beer bar mean all alcoholic thirsts are catered for.